-This work model creates a unique employee experience that merits focus, attention, and care.
+This working model creates a unique employee experience that merits focus, attention, and care.
 Track employee satisfaction to learn about this experience.

 People who work for a ministry do so because they feel called.
 This calling gives them the grace to work through the many challenges that come with being a church employee.

-However, church leaders are responsible for ensuring that employees are supported, have the resources needed to do their job and that they are compensated appropriately.
+However, church leaders are responsible for ensuring that employees are supported, have the resources needed to do their jobs and that they are compensated appropriately.

 Church employees need support because of the many challenges that come with working for a ministry.